cocos/cocos-docs/en/engine/event/event-emit.md

 eventTarget.emit(type, ...args);
 ```

-## Explanation for event arguments
+## Explanation for event parameters

-When emitting events, start passing the event parameters as the second argument of the emit function.
+When emitting events, we can pass our event parameters starting with the second argument of the `emit` function.
+Also, the corresponding event parameters can be fetched in the callback registered in `on`.

 ```ts
 import { _decorator, Component, EventTarget } from 'cc';